 - Use of evidence-based interventions and best practices to improve the quality of care

 - Scalability and sustainability

-Community Care of North Carolina won the inaugural Hearst Health Prize in March 2016 for its statewide transitional care program for Medicaid patients.
+Community Care of North Carolina won the inaugural Hearst Health Prize in March 2016 for its statewide transitional care program for Medicaid patients who were discharged home after hospitalization.
 The two 2016 finalists were Centering Healthcare Institute’s CenteringPregnancy prenatal care program and Jersey City Medical Center–Barnabas Health’s Wealth from Health®, Inc. program.
-Click here for more information

 - August 26, 2016: Closing date for submissions at 11:59 PM (ET)

 - January 2017: Finalists notified

 - March 27, 2017: Finalists will present at a special poster session at the Population Health Colloquium in Philadelphia